Access4all/adg/pages/knowledge-about-developing-and-testing-accessible-websites/introduction-to-keyboard-only-usage/addendum--basic-windows-keyboard-shortcuts/README.md

 ---
 layout: layout
 title: "Addendum: Basic Windows keyboard shortcuts"
+position: 5
+lead: "For some more inspiration, find here some info about system-wide and application-specific keyboard shortcuts."
 ---

 # Addendum: Basic Windows keyboard shortcuts

-For some more inspiration, find here some info about system-wide and application-specific keyboard shortcuts.

 If you know and use the following keyboard shortcuts by heart, you can officially call yourself a power user!